 (f) Amendment of complaint:

 - At any time prior to the hearing of the complaint, the complainant may file an amended complaint with the Professional Standards Administrator (excluding amendments pertaining to an Article previously dismissed by the Grievance Committee relating to previously charged respondents).
-If an amended complaint is filed prior to the hearing, the respondent shall be notified, given a copy, and provided the opportunity to file an amended response.
+If an amended complaint, including facts upon which the amendments is based, is filed prior to the hearing, the respondent shall be notified, given a copy, and provided the opportunity to file an amended response.
 At any time prior to the hearing of the complaint, the Hearing Panel may name the REALTOR® principal as a respondent.
 Complaints cannot be amended to add, or substitute, other individuals as complainants except as mutually agreed to by the parties.
-(Revised 5/15)
+(Revised 5/20)

 To prevent the appearance of bias, at no time during or after an ethics hearing may the Hearing Panel or any appellate body refer concerns regarding potentially unethical conduct to the Grievance Committee.
 This is based on the premise that the fundamental right and primary responsibility to bring potentially unethical conduct to the attention of the Grievance Committee rests with the parties and others with firsthand knowledge.
 This prohibition in no way limits or restricts the Hearing Panel from amending pending complaints as otherwise provided for in this section.
 (Amended 11/16)